 I loved the experience of filming Raiders.
 I don't know if it was the good fortune I enjoyed on this particular adventure, but I'm anxious to work again overseas.

 I'm definitely going to direct the sequel to Raiders.
 I had such a good time making the first one that I would hate to let the second one slip through my fingers into somebody else's hands.
 I'll certainly not be involved in the third or fourth one, but I really want to do the follow-up, because the new story is even more spectacular than Raiders of the Lost Ark.

 I've had to push back a few more years the promise to myself to make a number of small, Truffaut-esque pictures, although the one I'm currently doing, A Boy's Life, is the smallest movie I've ever made — under $10 million, and all with children.
 It's the kids' picture I've been anxious to do for several years.

-This article appears as it was originally published in American Cinematographer in November of 1981.
+This article appears as it was originally published in AC in November of 1981.
 Some images are additional or alternate.
-Spielberg and Slocombe would both earn a Oscar nominations for their work in the picture, which became a smash hit.
-A Boy’s Life was the “cover” title used during the shooting of E.T. the Extra-Terrestrial, photographed for Spielberg by longtime friend Allen Daviau, ASC.
+Spielberg and Slocombe would both earn Oscar nominations for their work in the picture, which became a smash hit.